ZELLMECHANIK-DRESDEN/ShapeOut/docs/sec_interface.rst

   plotting and analysis.

 Fluorescence maximum crosstalk correction:
-  Perform a crosstalk correction for multi-color RT-fDC measurements.
+  Perform a crosstalk correction for multi-color RT-FDC measurements.
   New features *FL-1 maximum, crosstalk-corrected [a.u.]* (``fl1_max_ctc``)
   will be available for plotting and analysis.